AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: os_shell-window.png
 .. index:: menu; tools --> consoles --> OS Shell

-GPS also provides an OS shell console, providing a access to the underlying OS shell (as defined by the :samp:`{SHELL}` or :samp:`{COMSPEC}` environment variables).
+GPS also provides an OS shell console, providing an access to the underlying OS shell (as defined by the :samp:`{SHELL}` or :samp:`{COMSPEC}` environment variables).